-Best Pokémon Go tips and tricks — Updated for Gen 2!
+Best Pokémon Go tips and tricks — Updated for May!

 I know the feeling.
 You finally have the 25 candies you need to evolve Larvitar to Pupitar or Dratini to Dragonair.
 But then those 25 candies are gone and you need to hatch, catch, or Buddy walk another 100 candy to evolve Tyranitar or Dragonite.

 And during that long, long span of time, you might just hatch or catch a better Larvitar or Dragonair.
+Or get one from a Raid Battle!

 If all you care about is finishing your Pokédex, it may not matter to you.
-But if you care about evolving the best Pokémon possible, ones with the highest CP (Combat Power) and HP (Hit Points) to attack or defend Gyms — or just show off! — then you'll need the best base levels to evolve from.
+But if you care about getting the best Pokémon possible, ones with the highest stats (IV) and HP (Hit Points) to attack in Raids or defend Gyms — or just show off! — then you'll need the best base levels to evolve from.

-Hard as it may be, wait until you have the full 125 candies to evolve to the final stage before you pick which base Pokémon you want to evolve.
-Also: Don't power up before you level up for similar reasons.
+Hard as it may be, wait until you have the full 125 candies to evolve completely before doing any evolutions at all.
+Then, if you get a higher IV base Pokémon, you can evolve that one instead.
+Or, if you get a third evolution by capturing a Raid Boss, and it's perfect or near perfect, you can save yourself evolving and spend those 125 Candies powering up.

-Best Pokémon to evolve and power up for attacking and defending Gyms
+Here are the best Pokémon to evolve and power up for Raid Battles!

 The Pyro, Sparky, and Rainer trick — Now with Sakura and Tamao!